An Expanded Look at the Graphic Designer Job Description

 Adobe Photoshop, InDesign, and Illustrator are registered trademarks of Adobe Software Systems, Inc.

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed January, 2020] www.bls.gov/ooh/.
-Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed January, 2020] www.bls.gov/ooh/.
 Employment conditions in your area may vary.

 EDITOR’S NOTE: This article was originally published in 2017 and has since been updated to reflect information relevant to 2020.
 Insight from Elrick, Velez and Solomon remain from the original.